ABCO2/CHE2410-Project-2/README.md

+## 2) Explanation and presentation of problem and data

 Many researchers have studied this reaction, but not all of them have conducted experimental data.
 However, Puigjaner et al. (2002) have carried out a comprehensive investigation, resulting in a highly professional piece of work.

 Concentration profile